Spaces, Objects, Authors and Curators: Building a Cultural Public in the Czech Lands 1790–1918

 Co-Investigators: Taťána Petrasová, Tomáš Winter, Lucie Česká

-External Collaboration: Andrew Graciano (School of Visul Arts and Design, University of South Carolina), Markéta Theinhardt (Paris – Sorbonne, UFR d´Études slaves), Jakub Zarzycki (University of Wrocław), Miha Valant (University of Ljubljana), Nóra Veszprémi (MUNI Brno), Lucie Večerníková (Archiv KPR – Archiv NGP), Ying Wu (Université Paris Sorbonne), Inge Daniels (University of Oxford)
+External Collaboration: Andrew Graciano (School of Visul Arts and Design, University of South Carolina), Markéta Theinhardt (Paris – Sorbonne, UFR d´Études slaves), Jakub Zarzycki (University of Wrocław), Miha Valant (University of Ljubljana), Nóra Veszprémi (University of Birmingham), Lucie Večerníková (Archiv KPR – Archiv NGP), Ying Wu (Université Paris Sorbonne)

 The beginnings of displaying art in the Czech Lands were determined by two different factors.
 The curators who in the modern history served as interprets of contemporary art were not yet a part of the art sphere and their role was taking shape behind the display events.
 Besides, the cultural phenomenon of exhibiting included contemporary art and architecture in varied contexts: not only academic exhibitions, but also industrial, regional or historical ones.